Live Migration¶

 The reported Migration Method

-is also being calculated during VMI
+is also calculated during VMI

 start.
 BlockMigration